New Faculty Join Georgetown College

 Department of French

 Erin Twohig received her Ph.D. from Columbia University in May 2014.
 She holds a bachelor’s degree from Middlebury College and a master’s degree from New York University.
-Her current research focuses on education as a theme in French- and Arabic-language literatures from Morocco, Algeria, and Tunisia.
+Her current research focuses on education as a theme in French- and Arabic-language works of literature from Morocco, Algeria, and Tunisia.
 This fall, she is teaching Intermediate French II and Reading Texts in the French-Speaking World: Culture.

 Department of Linguistics